rohitdhanke/E-Voting-System-Ethereum-Blockchain/README.md

 		build/contracts/	contains Election and Migration json files contracts/		contains Election.sol and Migration.sol contracts
-		migrations/		contains migration files wich is similar other web development frameworks that require migrations to change the state of a database.
+		migrations/		contains migration files wich is similar other web development frameworks that require migrations to change the state of a database. src/			contains all client side folder and files like JS, CSS, Font, Images, HTML . test/			contains tests files for our smart contracts. truffle-config.js /	contains main configuration file for our Truffle project

 ### Dependencies requirements :-